Sabotage: An Inside Job

 I know.
 I know.
 You are thinking, as you always do, so what now?
 What can I do to “fix” these dynamics?

 Trust me when I say this, I wish I was the kind of shrink who could give you a 5 step process, a to-do list, that would yield the results we are looking for.
 I wish I believed in those kinds of approaches, the ones that outline a few nicely organized steps you can take to change your behavior.
-Viola, it’s all better.
+Poof, it’s all better.

 But I am not and I do not have that for you.
 Again.